 The Albuquerque Zoo, Aquarium and Botanical Gardens

-You'll be surprised at the comprehensiveness of this small city's aquarium.
+You'll be surprised at the comprehensiveness of this city's aquarium, especially since Albuquerque isn't part of a grand metropolis (which is where people usually expect to find attractions of this sort.)
 Fish and other small marine life from a wide range of the ocean's geography are represented here.
 You'll see tank after colorful tank of specimens...including some "kids favorites"...such as the seahorse, sharks and luminous jelly fish!
 They even have a clear "tunnel" attraction, which they call their Eel Tunnel.